realityforge/rails-assert-valid-asset/README.txt

 The code started life as a few modifications to Scott Raymond's assert_valid_markup (http://redgreenblu.com/svn/projects/assert_valid_markup/) and evolved to support controllers in modules without messing up the cache.
 Then the ability to validate CSS files was added.
+I also added the ability to skip checks if the "NONET" environment variable is set to "true".

-Most of the credit still goes to Scott for his initial work!
+Most of the credit goes to Scott for his initial idea!

 == HowTo Validate (X)HTML